TheTimidShade/TTS-Emission/README.md

 ## Changelog
 Read below for complete changelog history.

+### 11/11/2021
+- Cleaned up ZEN functions to be consistent with other TTS scripts.
+- Doubled the width of the emission wave particle effect.
+- Tweaked the emission particle creation to be tied to the camera's distance to the wave rather than the player character's distance to the wave.
+This should allow the emission wave to be visible from Zeus and Spectator.

 ### 22/10/2021
 - Added a new setting `tts_emission_shelterTypes` that controls the classes that provide shelter from the emission.
 - Improved setting `tts_emission_immuneUnits`, it can now contain parent classes the same as `tts_emission_shelterTypes`.